 Outdo the competition

-While there are many ways to outdo the competition, two good methods include: position your brand better, and create higher quality, more personalized content.
+While there are many ways to outdo the competition, two good methods include: position your brand better, and create higher quality, more personalized, strategic content.

 To determine your brand positioning strategy, consider choosing one special offer (such as a more in-depth service or exceptional product feature) and one characteristic (eco-friendly practices, helpful staff, etc.) that is truly unique to your company.

-To tailor your content to your target audience, review the topics your competitors cover within their content, and find trending keywords using a tool such as Google Trends, Ahrefs, or KWFinder.
+To tailor your content to your target audience, review the topics your competitors cover within their content, and find trending keywords using an SEO tool such as Google Trends, Ahrefs, or KWFinder.